Don’t reinvent the wheel! Use these highly effective event marketing examples to inspire your next event campaign.

 It’s true that many event marketing examples, as wildly popular as they are, can also seem wildly expensive.
 But that doesn’t mean event marketing is out of reach for your business.
 Here are some more tips to help you start small with event promotion:

-- If you’re really in a bind, consider doing a Facebook Live event or exclusive Google Hangout.
+If you’re really in a bind, consider doing a Facebook Live event or another virtual event.
 These are absolutely free, but make sure this is a suitable venue for your product.
 If you’re selling bridal makeup applications, this is a great choice.
 If you’re selling food, this may not be the most effective idea, but some business owners in the baking industry have been very successful demonstrating their skills in interesting ways through Facebook and other social media videos – and this success has led to an uptick in online orders.

 No matter what you do, it’s key to know your customers and target market.
 Put yourself, and your product or service, out into the world to be experienced.
 Event marketing can convert potential clients into repeat buyers by giving them something special, an event with your business or organization that can be enjoyed, shared, and remembered.